EsmaeelNabil/SpaceX-Compose/README.md

 - Used `build-logic` convention approach for easier integration and better dependency managmend and better modularazation, [more information here](https://github.com/android/nowinandroid/blob/main/build-logic/README.md).
 - Used [ `Coroutines`, `StateFlow` , `Flow`, `Ktor`, `Kotlinx.serialization` ] as I think these are a good fit for this project.
 - Used `Dagger-Hilt` for dependency injection, as it makes it easy to inject dependencies and to apply the inversion of control and dependency injection/inversion principles, also in ui testing later by replacing modules.
+- Added Github `workflows` as a safety net for running the unit tests with each pull request that is going to be merged with `main`.
 - Added `designsystem` module to have a scallable `Theme`, `Typo` ,`Paddings`,`Shapes` and base `Components`.
 - Added `common` module to hold the common utils, classes and extensions for less duplications.
 - Added `data` module to hold the Repositories and communicate with `network` and `databse` modules for more separation of concerns.